rawvicky04/REST-API-Demo/README.md

     "name": "Japan",
     "capital": "Tokyo"
 }
+You need not to add id here.
+It will be auto generated here.

-You can verify all this on postman.
+You can verify all of this on postman.
 Thanks.